 If you grow a garden, you can use the leaves of the rhubarb plant to act as a natural insecticide.
 Here’s a short guide that will help you create this helpful concoction.

-Rhubarb leaves contain oxalic acid which can not only stop your heart but makes a great natural pesticide for leaf eating insects.
+Rhubarb leaves contain oxalic acid, which can not only stop your heart but makes a great natural pesticide for leaf-eating insects.

-How To Make Insecticide From Rhubarb Leaves
+How To Make Pesticide From Rhubarb Leaves

 The first thing you must do to make an insecticide solution: collect rhubarb leaves.
 Of course, if you grow the plant yourself, you can use your own leaves.

 Rhubarb Leaf Insecticide Recipe